Mossy Earth

 In this update on @MossyEarth-FieldNotes, Adriana goes into detail about our latest community project; providing English classes to rural Kichwa communities in the Yasuni region.
 We’ll also be catching up with our two new volunteers, Ben and Morgan, after a month and a half living in the rainforest!

-With the rise in remote working opportunities and ecotourism, speaking English can be an important step for Mossy EarthPost · 2 weeks ago
+With the rise in remote working opportunities and ecotourism, speaking English can be an important step for Mossy EarthPost · 2 months ago

 New coral vlog out on our second channel 👉 https://youtu.be/tkmdTwJ-eGg